marjacob/python-template/README.md

 ## Using the template
 The simplest way to use the template is to just fork this repository on GitHub, rename it and clone it to your local machine.

+### Using the Makefile

+If have just cloned this repository or a project using this `Makefile`, the first thing you want to do is to download and install all the dependencies locally in a virtual environment.
+You can do this by just issuing `make` inside the project directory.
+To add additional dependencies, add them to the `requirements-to-freeze.txt` file and issue `make` once more.

+	make

+Under some circumstances (such as deploying to a production environment), you may want or need to deploy with specific versions of some or all project dependencies.
+Issuing `make freeze` writes a list of all currently installed packages and their versions to a `requirements.txt` file.
+This is used by `make restore` to recreate that specific environment.

+	make freeze

+To update all packages installed in the virtual environment, issue `make upgrade`.
+Don't worry, you can revert to the previously installed package versions by issuing `make freeze` before doing the upgrade, and `make restore` after the upgrade.

+	make upgrade

+It is recommended to use tools to verify that your code meets the preferred coding standards of the Python community.
+See [PEP8](http://pep8.org) and [The Hitchhiker’s Guide to Python](http://docs.python-guide.org/en/latest/) for more information about that.
+This `Makefile` uses `pylint` by default to generate a report based on your code.
+You may use any tool you prefer, however.

+	make lint

+To execute your code inside the virtual environent, issue `make run`.
+Unfortunately, this command does not support any arguments (yet).

+	make run

+Destroy the virtual environment and rebuild it using the packages and versions specified in the `requirements.txt` file.

+	make restore

+Destroy the virtual environment and all cache files.

+	make clean

+## More information
+To read more about `requirements.txt` versus `requirements-to-freeze.txt`, refer to [this article](http://www.kennethreitz.org/essays/a-better-pip-workflow) by Kenneth Reitz.